 What makes storytelling different in difficult times?

-While under crises, marketing a business can be tricky.
+While under crisis, marketing a business can be tricky.
 People are more cognisant of the state of the world and are more likely to closely scrutinise your business and its message.
 What you choose to say is just as important as what you choose to stay silent on, and audiences are paying close attention.

 Silence can be just as shackling as supporting oppressive, dangerous, and irresponsible behaviour.
 Romanian-American writer and activist, Elie Wiesel, said, “Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”
 Brands that ultimately take no sides, no matter how “unrelated” they are to the crises, are seen by audiences as cowardly and unwilling to take action, making them untrustworthy.